Tabita Berglund: Biography

 Born in a village in County Trøndelag, Berglund studied cello as a youth, at the Trondheim Kommunale Musikk- og Kulturskole.
 She continued her music education at the Trondheim Conservatory of Music, where her teachers included Øyvind Gimse.
 She further studied music at the Norwegian Academy of Music (Norges musikkhøgskole, or NMH), where her primary cello instructor was Truls Mørk.
 She earned a master's degree from NMH in 2015.
 From 2008 to 2018, she played cello as a freelancer with such ensembles as the Trondheim Soloists.
+In 2015, she became a deputy cellist with the Bergen Philharmonic Orchestra.

 In 2015, Berglund intended to take a course in ensemble management at NMH, which required an entrance examination in conducting, which she had never previously done.
 She subsequently contacted Ole Kristian Ruud of the conducting faculty at NMH.
 Ruud allowed her to sit in on his conducting classes, which initiated her long-term interest in conducting.
 In 2017, Berglund then began studies on a second master's degree from NMH, with a focus on conducting and with Ruud as her principal mentor.
 During this period, she participated in conducting master classes with Bernard Haitink, Jorma Panula, and Jaap van Zweden.
 In 2018, Talent Norges ('Talent Norway') selected Berglund for its Opptakt training programme for young conductors, for the period from 2018 to 2020.
 She received the Neeme Järvi Prize at the 2018 Gstaad Conducting Academy.
 Berglund completed her second master's degree from NMH in conducting in 2019.